How to track business expenses: a complete guide for 2026

 Maximize tax deductions

-Every legitimate expense you track reduces your taxable income.
-Miss an expense, and you pay more tax than you need to.
+Every legitimate expense you track reduces your taxable income, keeping more money in your business.
 Proper tracking ensures you claim everything you're entitled to.

 Make better business decisions